Palio Special Tour: discover Siena on the days of the race

 - After the blessing ceremony, the re-enactors and pages parade through the historic center of Siena until they arrive in front of the Duomo, where the flag weavers perform the customary flag show to greet the bishop ... we will make sure you won’t miss it no matter how!

-At this point, the umpires will hoist the drappellone on the stage, an original cloth painting that represents the trophy to be handed to the winning district, and then ... the Palio gets underway!
+At the end of the historical parade, next to the captains stage, the drappellone will be hoisted - an original cloth painting that represents the trophy to be handed to the winning district - and then ... the Palio gets underway!
 A shotgun marks the entrance of the horses that will be positioned between the ropes of the 'mossa' area (at the start and finish lines) waiting for the race to start.
 The start is decided by the jockey of the tenth district who, when he thinks it appropriate, will start his race passing through the start area already galloping: at that point the other nine horses will also start and the race will enter its most exciting phase.
 A second mortar shot signals that the start is nulled: in this case the horses must go back between the ropes and start everything all over again.
 The winning horse is the one completing three laps of the square in the shortest time... yes, you got it right, the winner is not the jockey but the horse, which can cross the finish line even if ‘scosso’, in other words without the jockey on the saddle!

 The Palio is not just a gripping race, it's Siena’s history, an ancient tradition rooted in the heart of every Siena inhabitant... so why not try the experience of watching the race?
 Visit our portal: in the 'Palio of Siena Special' section.
 You will find many proposals for you to participate in the event.
 Choose the one that takes your fancy, send us your request and ... a good Palio to you all.